Explore Amsterdam With A Local

 Emma: The Dutch culture is fading away, the smaller villages still wear clogs, but it is very modernized and different than what it was.

 Me: How can we as tourists help maintain your culture?

 Emma: Clean up after yourselves!
-Please do not throw garbage on the street, the Dutch people are a very clean people, even in the streets.
+Please do not throw garbage on the street, the Dutch people are

 Me: How many days off a year do people get in the Netherlands?

 Emma: 20 days and if you work for a company you can get another 5 days, especially if you are a teacher.

 Me: If I moved to the Netherlands, how would you suggest I assimilate into the culture?